owl73/westmarch-landol/rules/DeathDismemberment.md

 ### Interesting Scars
-The scar must be a mangled, twisted, gnarled thing, a worm of �esh buried under the skin.
+The scar must be a mangled, twisted, gnarled thing, a worm of flesh buried under the skin.
 It provies a +2 bonus to Charisma while interacting with people